hm-lang/core/proposals/README.md

 ```

 If passing functions as an argument where the function name doesn't matter,
-the default-named function is `fn`.
+the default-named argument for a function is `fn`.
+When *declaring* a function
+with a function argument, the default name must be used (`fn`); when *defining*
+a lambda function for use inside a function, the default name can be omitted.

 ```
 q(fn(): bool): null